 Composer Jenni Pinnock’s predominantly tonal music is ‘tantalizingly beautiful in smoothness and soul’ (Cloud and Owl).
 It features a tangle of quirky time signatures and memorable lines, focusing heavily on nature, science and the world around us.

 With the help of Miles Horner (Baritone), Donna Lennard (Soprano), Sue Pettitt (Clarinet) and Ralph Woodward (Piano), Cracked Voices premiered at Anglia Ruskin University on 10 March 2018.

-Throughout the project, updates ae being posted on the website – hear how the project is progressing, details of workshops, performances and general musings on song cycles and stories, folklore and history by signing up to our e-newsletter.
+Throughout the project, updates have been posted on the website – hear how the project is progressing, details of workshops, performances and general musings on song cycles and stories, folklore and history by signing up to our e-newsletter.

 Alongside the song cycle itself, each song will work as a stand-alone unit and some will be arranged for choir, giving a whole host of performance options.
 A CD will be released in 2018.

 We are grateful to Grants for the Arts and the PRS Foundation for providing support and funding for the Cracked Voices project.